 My Twitter tips go beyond a simple “how-to.”
 I want to help the Twitter newbies and those who aren’t using the site effectively.
 Why?
 Because I love Twitter and when you’re in love, you want to share it.
-I’m Tom Cruise jumping on Oprah’s couch.
-I’m Star Jones planning her wedding on The View.
-And I’m just plain nice.

-NOTE ADDED on 2/15/12: One last thing about niche.
 I’m not suggesting you only follow people you agree with or who are exactly like you.
 My category of “writers” for example includes people from all walks of life, not just people who write in the same genre.

-2. MAKE LISTS: If you don’t use lists, you’re missing the Tweets you really want to see.
+2. MAKE LISTS: If you don’t use lists, you’re missing the tweets you really want to see.
 Keeping the people you follow unlisted is like storing your forks in your sock drawer.
 It’s too much trouble to find what you’re looking for and wastes a lot of time.
 Start those lists.
 And use them!
 (If you don’t know how, finish reading this post then go direction to PART TWO.)

 3. USE HOOTSUITE OR SOMETHING LIKE IT: I rarely use the actual Twitter site–what a clunker.
 Options like Hootsuite make the Twitter experience a breeze.
-Hootsuite allows me to see my lists next to each other, including the @mention, “Retweets of me,” and “favorites” categories.
+Hootsuite allows me to see my lists next to each other, including the @mention, “Retweets of me,” and “likes” categories.

 5. KNOW HOW TO RT: Please commit this one to memory.
-When you start a Tweet with the @ sign like this—> @NinaBadzin–ONLY the people who follow BOTH of us will see that Tweet.
-That type of Tweet is called an @reply.
-So when you’re RTing someone’s link as a nice gesture (and you should do that regularly on Twitter or you’re COMPLETELY missing the point) then it’s not all that generous to write a Tweet like this—>@NinaBadzin wrote a must-read post about the ins and outs of Twitter.
+When you start a tweet with the @ sign like this—> @NinaBadzin–ONLY the people who follow BOTH of us will see that tweet.
+That type of tweet is called an @reply.
+So when you’re RTing someone’s link as a nice gesture (and you should do that regularly on Twitter or you’re COMPLETELY missing the point) then it’s not all that generous to write a tweet like this—>@NinaBadzin wrote a must-read post about the ins and outs of Twitter.

 Wrong!
 It should look like this—>A must-read post by @NinaBadzin about the ins and outs of Twitter.
 Another option—>.@NinaBadzin wrote a must read post about the ins and outs of Twitter.
 Notice the . in front of the @–That little . makes all the difference.
 HOWEVER, don’t start throwing a period in front of every @.
 (See below)

 6. KNOW WHEN TO START WITH @: We’re getting down to the nitty-gritty of Twitter etiquette.
-There’s a time for a less public Tweet.
+There’s a time for a less public tweet.
 If you’re thanking someone for a RT or giving a specific response to an article/post, then an @reply is totally acceptable.
-Sometimes it makes sense for just the people who follow both of you to see that Tweet.
+Sometimes it makes sense for just the people who follow both of you to see that tweet.
 There’s nothing wrong with using the @reply (I wish people would use it more often), but understand that if you’re trying to promote someone’s post, then you must stick a word or a period before the @.
 (See #5)

 7. KNOW WHEN TO DIRECT MESSAGE: Nothing irks me more than a long personal conversation on the public feed.
 Like I said above, a few Tweets back and forth are appropriate and expected.
 (I absolutely do this.)
 But an endless back and forth is unnecessary.
 If you have that much to talk about, take it to the Direct Message function or exchange email addresses.